DoSomething/communal-docs/Contributing/readme.md

 ### Data attributes

 When writing tests, it's handy to check for the existence of specific HTML elements, but we want to avoid adding an id or class to an element if it's only used specifically for testing.
-For those instances, we'll use `data-*` attributes.
+For those instances, we'll use `data-test` (and if needed, `data-id`) attributes.

 Example component: